Yelp/yelp-android/README.md

 ```

 ### [Business API](http://www.yelp.com/developers/documentation/v2/business)
-To query the Business API, use the `getBusiness` function with a business id.
+To query the Business API, use the `getBusiness` function with a `business_id`.
 You can also pass in locale parameters
 in a `Map<String, String>` as specified in the [Business API Documentation](http://www.yelp.com/developers/documentation/v2/business).
 ```
 Call<Business> call = yelpAPI.getBusiness("yelp-san-francisco");